 - You may associate specific places with panic attacks, cutting down your list of places you can go.

-Panic disorder diagnoses often are given a description of being with or without agoraphobia, because the condition is so common in those with panic.
+Panic disorder diagnoses often are described as being with or without agoraphobia, because the condition is so common in those with panic.

 Panic disorder may also lead to depression.
 For some, living with panic disorder can cause such immense feelings of fatigue and stress that they're left emotionally drained, and over time that feeling can lead to helplessness.
-While it's possible for people to have depression first and panic attacks second, living with panic disorder for a long period of time does pose a risk for causing depression.
+It is possible for people to have depression first and panic attacks second.
+But living with panic disorder alone for an extended period poses a risk of developing depression.

 It's also possible to have panic disorder and other anxiety disorders.
 Often – although not always – the other anxiety disorders come first, but regular panic attacks can lead to the development of generalized anxiety disorder, social phobia, and possibly some other phobias.

 Finally, those that try to self-medicate for their panic disorder may develop drug dependencies.